-Her new novel, THE WESTERN WIND, will be published by Jonathan Cape in March 2018.
+Her new novel, THE WESTERN WIND, was published by Jonathan Cape in early March 2018.

 Praise for THE WESTERN WIND (2018):

-'The Western Wind is an extraordinary, wise, wild and beautiful book - a thrilling mystery story and a lyrical enquiry into ideas of certainty and belief.
+‘The Western Wind is an extraordinary, wise, wild and beautiful book - a thrilling mystery story and a lyrical enquiry into ideas of certainty and belief.
 Surprising, richly imagined, gloriously strange - the best kind of fiction.’
 Joanna Kavenna, author of A Field Guide to Reality

 Praise for DEAR THIEF (2014):